 Health insurance in Brazil

-Are you thinking of moving to Brazil, whether for expatriation, study, an internship or simply for a vacation?
-Brazil, with its high medical costs, can represent a significant financial risk in the event of illness or accident.
+For a carefree stay, our private health insurance offers you comprehensive coverage.
+Study, work, explore or retire in Brazil with complete peace of mind with our insurance.
 With the right insurance, you can leave with peace of mind, protected against unforeseen financial, medical and legal contingencies.
-Our health insurance policies specially designed for Brazil cover a wide range of expenses, including repatriation, hospital costs, third-party liability and other emergency medical costs.
+Our health insurance policies are specially designed for Brazil.
+They cover a wide range of expenses, including repatriation, hospital costs, civil liability and other emergency medical costs.

 Student insurance Brazil